robbrad/UKBinCollectionData/wiki/Councils.md

 - `-p` - postcode
 - `-n` - house number

-Note: Pass the house name/number in the house number parameter, and postcode in the postcode parameter, both wrapped in double quotes.
-If a named house or flat, enter this in the number field.
-If multiple results return, we'll pick the first.
-You can test it [here](https://www.west-lindsey.gov.uk/bins-waste-recycling/find-your-bin-collection-day)
+Note: Provide your house name/number in the `house_number` parameter, and postcode in the `postcode` parameter, both wrapped in double quotes.
+If multiple results are returned, the first will be used.

 ---